DataDog/dd-py-tracing-workshop/README.md

 ## Step 2 - Correlate Traces and Logs

-Traces are cools, but sometimes troubleshoot starts with a line of log.
+Traces are useful material, but sometimes troubleshoot starts with a line of log.
 Datadog magically enables correlation of traces and logs thanks to a `trace_id`.
 It's a unique identifier of every single trace, that you can easily report in any log written in that trace.

 Let's append our logger format to inherit metadata from trace: `trace_id` and `span_id`.